BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 The following is a more in-depth guide to the steps one would follow to contribute a simple change to one of Boba's codebases.

 :::note
 If you've looked at our [Recommended Tools](/docs/engineering/knowledge-base/recommended-tools.md) document, you've seen we recommend Visual Studio Code as a code editor.
 One reason for this is its excellent integration with git.
 This lets you perform various tasks using the editor's user interface instead of typing commands in your terminal.
 Feel free to use integrations if you prefer.
-However, we will still list the commands here so that everyone can follow along and understand what's happening behind the scenes.
 :::

 ### 1. Fork the repository on GitHub

 Forking creates an exact copy of the entire codebase to your own GitHub account.
-This means all it's files and the history of changes.
+This includes all its files and the history of changes.
 You own this copy (in terms of permissions) and it's completely separate from the original.
 No matter what changes you make, the original codebase (often referred to as `upstream`) will remain unchanged.

 You can fork a repository on GitHub from its web interface by going to the repository's URL.
 For example, the repository for this documentation is `https://www.github.com/BobaBoard/boba-docs`, where `BobaBoard` is the name of the owner of the repository, and `boba-docs` is the repository's name.